 - Daniel Webster Elementary School – School-day residency for 3rd grade students, focusing on sculpture

 - Richmond Village Beacon – Art classes at a community-based after-school program

 - Museum of Craft and Folk Art – Collaborative family workshops

 - Raphael House, Clara House, and Holy Family Day Home – After school art classes at shelter for homeless families and children in transition in San Francisco’s Tenderloin neighborhood.
 Classes were offered for children ages 3 to 11.
-These programs gave children the opportunity to express themselves through individual and group art-making and provides a supportive environment for exploration to develop perceptual skills, creative problem-solving and critical thinking.

 - Schulte Grants for the Arts and Crafts – Year-long art educations lecture series about the role of art-making in child development through grant funding as part of a program of the Fort Mason Foundation